nicolamassarenti/nicolamassarenti.com/content/blog/create-a-website-for-free-github-google-domains/index.md

 ## Setting up GitHub Pages and Google Domains

-First of all, you have to enable GitHub pages for your profile by going on your *profile settings* and enabling Pages.
+First of all, you have to enable GitHub Pages for your profile by going to your *profile settings* and enabling Pages.
 Then, you have to [configure an apex domain](https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site/managing-a-custom-domain-for-your-github-pages-site#configuring-an-apex-domain), add your desired custom domain and save the configurations.

 Now it's time to move to Google Domains and click on *Manage* to the website you want to use as a custom domain.